ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ### 3. Day of the Week and Weekend

-When I plot distance over if it's weekend or weekdays, my longest rides were on the weekend, also public holidays were another factor but for my model however I haven't integrated those for now, I will include these into model too
+When I plotted the distance vs. weekend or weekdays, I found that my longest rides were on the weekend.
+Public holidays were another factor but for now, I've decided not to integrate those.

 * `DayOfWeek` - integer